qhgenomics/BacTraq/README.md

 ```

 ### Cluster Naming Rules
+> [!IMPORTANT]
+> The name structured is addarpted to PHM naming rule.
+If a sample is unclustered at a level, no number will be assigned to it for that level.
+> E.g. Sample1 cluster at 20 SNP with cluster number 1, but dont cluster at level 10 and 5 threhold, then the output is `sample1,1,,`.

 BacTraq evaluates pairwise overlaps between current and previous clusters at each threshold level, applying the following rules: